sgupta1524/PheMED/ReadMe.md

 conda env create --file environment.yml source activate phemed
 ```
 **Note** : There is no native build for python below 3.8 for Apple Silicon.
-As a workaround you can follow this steps to emulate x86_64 architecture in M1 Apple Silicon (ARM) and above.
+As a workaround you can follow these steps to emulate x86_64 architecture in M1 Apple Silicon (ARM) and above.

 ```
 ## create and activate empty environment